jg-you/py-play-money/notes.md

 * Transactions return the option.. which includes a probability But that probability is the final value, not at time of purchase, so the information is not super useful

-* Transactions could use some search options! sort directions etc. Since it is already paginated.
+* users/[id]/transactions could use some search options! sort directions etc.
+  Since it is already paginated.
+And since /transactions has them

+* Transactions for daily comment bonuses on a *list* don't return said list.